Lumu Discover

 Similar Domains

 The Similar Domains section contains a list of potentially fraudulent URLs that seem to be attempting to impersonate your organization’s public domain.
 These fraudulent sites are commonly set up by cybercriminals to steal data from unsuspecting customers and users.
 You will also find additional details such as DNS records, related mail servers, and the hosting server service where the site is hosted.
-You can find this section by opening the External Attack Surface drop-down menu and clicking on the Similar Domains option.
+You can find this section by clicking on the Similar Domains tab within your organization summary.

 By clicking on a specific entry, you will be able to find additional threat intelligence, mostly provided by Mativerse.
 This includes data on the domain’s status, all IPs related to the impostor domain, mail servers, and name servers.
 You can use the provided links to head to the Maltiverse portal and get the full details.